RandomGamingDev/Wireframe/README.md

 You can find extensions (basically just small pieces of code that you can include in your project to make developing stuff easier) in the extensions subdirectory!
 Just plop them into a folder that you can include stuff from and include them!
 Here are the currently available extensions(, and just like with the rest of the project I will be happy to except more extesions or changes to extesions):<br/>
-- Pixy (Credit to Nyaaborn for the name, you can find his github here: https://github.com/Nyaaboron) Pixy is for rendering directly from an array on the CPU, allowing you to make retro games similarly to how they were actually made and also a lot more easily
+- Pixy (Credit to Nyaaborn for the name, you can find his github here: https://github.com/Nyaaboron) Pixy is for rendering directly from an array on the CPU, allowing you to make retro games similarly to how they were actually made.
 - [box2d](https://github.com/erincatto/box2d)
     box2d is for 2d physics
 - [tmxlite](https://github.com/fallahn/tmxlite)